Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Experimental Settings

-$d_{wit}$ is the average distance between data samples of a class to its mean, as follows:

 where $n$ is the size of the training dataset.
-If the value of $d_{bet}$ is large, the means of classes are far from each other.
-If the value of $d_{wit}$ is small, the data samples of a class are forced to its mean.
-We assume that the input data is considered as good data if data samples of a class are forced to its mean, and the means of classes are far from each other.
-Therefore, the representation learning models aim to make the $d_{bet}$ as large as possible, while $d_{wit}$ as small as possible.
-It is equivalent that the value of data quality is as large, as follows:
+A large value of $d_{bet}$ indicates that the class means are far apart, while a small value of $d_{wit}$ implies that data samples are close to their class mean.
+We consider the input data to be good if class samples are close to their mean and class means are far from each other.
+Therefore, representation learning models aim to maximize $d_{bet}$ and minimize $d_{wit}$, which corresponds to maximizing data quality:

 where $d_{wit} > 0$.
-It is very convenient to use three metrics, i.e., $d_{bet}$, $d_{wit}$, and $\emph{data-quality}$ to evaluate the data quality of the original input and representation data which have different dimensionality.
+It is convenient to use three metrics: $d_{bet}$, $d_{wit}$, and $\emph{data-quality}$ to evaluate the data quality of the original input and representation data with different dimensionality.